codeix/ipython_notebook/README.rst

 Info::

-This setup a notebook server which all requireds package needed at the technical college FFHS.
+This install a notebook server which all requireds package needed at the technical college FFHS.